X-Immersion/Geppetto_Unreal_documentation/docs/Setup.md

 ## 1.4 Installation - Source Code

-1. ❌ **Close the unreal engine project where you want Geppetto to be installed !**
+1. ❌ **Close the Unreal Engine project where you want Geppetto to be installed!**

 2. 📦 Extract the content of the plugin `.zip` archive.
 3. 📁 Paste the extracted folder into the root of your project directory.